sdtemple/btvoccu/README.md

 ### WNV in Ontario

+Files for the analysis of WNV in Ontario's mosquito populations can be found under the folder `wnv/`.
+Various R scripts for the analysis with set random seeds are there.
+We also provide animations for the 2016 season under `wnv/movies/`.
+Additional details about the data are below.

 #### Data Sources
 * Mosquitoes: trap data from Public Health Ontario; provided by Deborah Shutt, PhD
 * Hydrometry: https://github.com/paleolimbot/hydatr